VERSALIST GUIDES

 Key Success Metrics

-Overall Task Success
+Task Success

-Binary or graded measure of whether the agent accomplished its assigned objective
+Binary or graded measure of objective completion

 Human Satisfaction

-Subjective rating of how well the agent's behavior aligned with user expectations
+Subjective rating of alignment with user expectations

 Operational Metrics

-Quantitative measures like total cost, wall-clock time, and safety incident count
+Total cost, wall-clock time, safety incident count

 Evaluation Environments